Get 5% OFF + a Free Item for Life

 Can you tell where our property line rests? ;)

-In the Seven Sons ecosystem, the rate of biomass accumulation speeds up thus enabling the cow to actually have a NET positive carbon footprint.
+In the Seven Sons ecosystem, the rate of biomass accumulation speeds up, enabling the cow to actually have a NET-positive carbon footprint.

-Here's a chart from a Quantis International study that was conducted with my friends at White Oak Pastures that shows how this net carbon effect can work:
+Here's a chart from a Quantis International study conducted with my friends at White Oak Pastures that shows how this net carbon effect can work:

 beef-net-carbon-effect-image.png

-As prideful humans, we then turn around and arrogantly blame the humble cow for our environmental woes??
+As prideful humans, we then turn and arrogantly blame the humble cow for our environmental woes?

 I'm sorry, but that doesn't compute.

-Fake meat is not the answer because it is still propped on the exact same industrial-scale, high tillage, high chemical, carbon-releasing farming systems that continues to degrade our soils, and pollute our waterways.
+Fake meat is not the answer because it’s still propped on the same industrial-scale, high tillage, high chemical, carbon-releasing farming systems that continue to degrade our soils and pollute our waterways.

 tillage-image-plant-based-meats.JPG